jintransit/WebDevCourseMaterials/2-activerecord-api/README.md

 ActiveRecord objects are "smart", they understand the structure of our database tables and know how to interact with them.

-ActiveRecord maps:
+ActiveRecord provides mappings:
-- database tables to classes (we call these classes models)
+- from database tables to classes (we call these classes models)
-- table rows to objects (which are instances of said models)
+- from table rows to objects (which are instances of said models)
-- table columns to attributes of said objects
+- from table columns to attributes of said objects

 ### Preparatory steps